henrycatalinismith/666a.se/app/pages/going-open-source.en.md

 # Going Open Source

 Today's the six month anniversary of the launch of 666a.
-Wasn't completely sure anyone except me wanted it when I made it.
-Now that the demand is clear and I've had time to stabilise the service and prepare some documentation, it's time to upgrade it to an open source project just in time for May 1st tomorrow!
+On launch day, I wasn't sure if anyone would even use it.
+Six months and several thousand sent emails later, the demand's proven, and it's feeling like too long since I took a scary leap of faith like that.
+So just in time for May 1st tomorrow, here's another gamble: 666a is now an open source project!

 The repo's over at [github.com/666ase/666a](https://github.com/666ase/666a).
 Go chuck it a star if you have a GitHub account!
 You're also invited to [join the Discord community](https://discord.com/invite/Xgb6a5wQAj).